Solid-state battery: Anode

 Ideally a solid-state battery would use a pure lithium metal anode due to its high energy capacity.
-However, lithium undergoes a large increase of volume during charge at around 5 µm per 1 mAh/cm2 of plated Li.
+However, lithium undergoes a large increase of volume during charge at around 5 μm per 1 mAh/cm2 of plated Li.
 For electrolytes with a porous microstructure, this expansion leads to an increase in pressure which can lead to creep of Li metal through the electrolyte pores and short of the cell.
 Lithium metal has a relatively low melting point of 453K and a low activation energy for self-diffusion of 50 kJ/mol, indicating its high propensity to significantly creep at room temperature.
 It has been shown that at room temperature lithium undergoes power-law creep where the temperature is high enough relative to the melting point that dislocations in the metal can climb out of their glide plane to avoid obstacles.
 The creep stress under power-law creep is given by:

 Where $R$ is the gas constant, $T$ is temperature, $\dot{\varepsilon}$ is the uniaxial strain rate, $\sigma_{creep}$ is the creep stress, and for lithium metal $m = 6.6$, $Q_c = 37\,\mathrm{kJ} \cdot \mathrm{mol}^{-1}$, $A_c^{-1/m}=3\times 10^5\,\mathrm{Pa} \cdot \mathrm{s}^{-1}$.

 For lithium metal to be used as an anode, great care must be taken to minimize the cell pressure to relatively low values on the order of its yield stress of 0.8 MPa.
 The normal operating cell pressure for lithium metal anode is anywhere from 1-7 MPa.
 Some possible strategies to minimize stress on the lithium metal are to use cells with springs of a chosen spring constant or controlled pressurization of the entire cell.
 Another strategy may be to sacrifice some energy capacity and use a lithium metal alloy anode which typically has a higher melting temperature than pure lithium metal, resulting in a lower propensity to creep.
 While these alloys do expand quite a bit when lithiated, often to a greater degree than lithium metal, they also possess improved mechanical properties allowing them to operate at pressures around 50 MPa.
 This higher cell pressure also has the added benefit of possibly mitigating void formation in the cathode.

 Advantages

-Solid-state battery technology is believed to deliver higher energy densities (2.5x).
+Improved energy density

-They may avoid the use of dangerous or toxic materials found in commercial batteries, such as organic electrolytes.
+Solid state batteries offer the potential for significantly higher energy densities compared to traditional lithium-ion batteries.
+This is largely due to the use of lithium metal anodes, which have a much higher charge capacity than the graphite anodes used in lithium-ion batteries.
+At a cell level, lithium-ion energy densities are generally below 300Wh/kg while solid-state battery energy densities are able to exceed 350 Wh/kg.
+This energy density boost is especially beneficial for applications requiring longer-lasting and more compact batteries such as electric vehicles.